-Very Sleepy (https://github.com/VerySleepy/verysleepy) has been used.
-There were problems with accessing the debug information, but the best results which included function names were obtained by attaching the profiler to an existing Rterm process, either via GUI or using /a: (pid obtained via Sys.getpid()).
+Very Sleepy (https://github.com/VerySleepy/verysleepy) has been used on 'x86_64' Windows.
+There were problems with accessing the debug information, but the best results which included function names were obtained by attaching the profiler to an existing Rterm process, either via GUI or using /a: (PID obtained via Sys.getpid()).